kyma-project/kyma/docs/05-technical-reference/00-architecture/obsv-01-architecture-monitoring.md

 ![Prometheus Setup](./assets/obsv-prometheus-setup.svg)

 1. The concept of collecting the [service-level](https://istio.io/latest/docs/concepts/observability/#service-level-metrics) metrics is based on the Istio Proxy implemented by Envoy.
 Istio Proxy collects all communication details inside the service mesh in a decentralized way.
-After scraping these high-cardinality metrics from the envoys, the metrics must be aggregated on a service level to get the final service-related details.
+After getting (scraping) these high-cardinality metrics from the envoys, the metrics must be aggregated on a service level to get the final service-related details.

 2. A dedicated Prometheus instance (Prometheus-Istio) scrapes and aggregates the service-level metrics.
 That instance is configured with the smallest possible data retention time because the raw metrics scraped from the Istio Proxies have high-cardinality and don't need to be kept further.
 The Istio-Prometheus instance is a Deployment named `monitoring-prometheus-istio-server`, with a hardcoded configuration that must not be changed.
 It also has no Persistent Volume attached.
 This instance never discovers additional metric endpoints from such resources as Service Monitors.

-3. The main Prometheus instance scrapes these aggregated Istio metrics through the `/federate` endpoint of the Prometheus-Istio instance and any other metric endpoints from such resources as ServiceMonitors.
+3. The main Prometheus instance scrapes these aggregated Istio metrics through the `/federate` endpoint of the Prometheus-Istio instance and any other metric endpoints from such resources as Service Monitors.
 The main Prometheus instance supports scraping metrics using [`Strict mTLS`](https://istio.io/latest/docs/tasks/security/authentication/authn-policy/#globally-enabling-istio-mutual-tls-in-strict-mode).
 For this to work, Prometheus is configured to scrape metrics using Istio certificates.

 4. Prometheus is deployed with a sidecar proxy which rotates SDS certificates and outputs them to a volume mounted to the corresponding Prometheus container.
 It is configured to not intercept or redirect any traffic.

 5. By default, metrics from Kyma components are scraped using mTLS.
-As an exception, components deployed without sidecar proxy (for example, controllers like Prometheus operator) and Istio system components (for example, the Istio sidecars proxies themselves) are scraped using http; see also [Istio's setup recommendation](https://istio.io/latest/docs/ops/integrations/prometheus/#tls-settings).
+As an exception, components deployed without sidecar proxy (for example, controllers like Prometheus operator) and Istio system components (for example, the Istio sidecars proxies themselves) are scraped using HTTP.
+For more information, see [Istio's setup recommendation](https://istio.io/latest/docs/ops/integrations/prometheus/#tls-settings).

->**NOTE:** Learn how to [deploy](../../03-tutorials/00-observability/obsv-01-observe-application-metrics.md#deploy-the-example-configuration) a sample `Go` service exposing metrics, which are scraped by Prometheus using mTLS.
+>**NOTE:** Learn how to [deploy a sample `Go` service exposing metrics](../../03-tutorials/00-observability/obsv-01-observe-application-metrics.md#deploy-the-example-configuration) which are scraped by Prometheus using mTLS.

 ### Istio monitoring flow